LIFE AFTER DEATH: THE MENTAL PLANE (DEVACHAN)

 AFTER THE MENTAL PLANE:

 On earth, there is a constant struggle, whereas in Devachan there is no struggle, because everything conforms to your wishes.
 For most lifestreams, this becomes boring, and then they will go one of [three] ways.

-One is that they actually long to go back for the struggle, they long to have someone oppose their wishes, so they have something to struggle against.
+One is that they actually long to go back [into the physical plane] for the struggle, they long to have someone oppose their wishes, so they have something to struggle against.
 Which means they can now set aside the particular wish that brought them to Devachan and go back into embodiment on earth.

 As an example, take the fact that many lifestreams on earth have a wish for more sex.
 Sex has the potential to be both a wish and a desire.
 If consenting adults seek to fulfill each others wish for more sex, there is nothing inherently wrong with this.
 Yet if people develop a desire that makes them willing to rape or force others, then we obviously have a karma-making situation.
 Some people are on the borderline between wish and desire, but still at the point where they can potentially benefit from Devachan.
 It is surprising how quickly lifestreams get bored with having sex with partners who are exactly as they dreamt about on earth.

 The wish to have certain material things is in itself innocent in that it does not necessarily harm other people.
 Yet if seeking to fulfill it means coercing others, it too can be karma making.
 Yet in Devachan it is very easy to have this wish fulfilled without hurting anyone, and again it is surprising how quickly it becomes boring to have everything you want.

 The wish to be revered as a spiritual teacher is not in itself harmful to others, and it is also easy to fulfill in Devachan.
 And again, it can quickly become boring to have followers who never give you any contrast, either as opposition or by challenging you from a higher state of consciousness.